Chapter 1: Color Management

 OpenEXR allows you to save in 16 bits half float to preserve all the “raw” data.
 You will also be able to write some Arbitrary Output Variable (AOV) for your compositing process.
 You can check the Arnold documentation about exr files.

-From Cinematic Color : It is important to remember when dealing with float-16 data, that the bits are allocated very differently from integer encodings.
+From Cinematic Color: It is important to remember when dealing with float-16 data, that the bits are allocated very differently from integer encodings.
 Whereas integer encodings have a uniform allocation of bits over the entire coding space, the floating-point encodings have increased precision in the low end, and decreased precision in the high end.

-After a couple of e-mails following the release of my website, I thought it would be worth mentioning that 16 or 32 bits files do not give you magically access to infinite color ranges.
+It is also worth mentioning that 16 or 32 bits files do not give you magically access to infinite color ranges.
 You still have to take in account the primaries (or gamut) you are working in.

-We did render some AOVs in 32 bits on Playmobil : Ncam, Pcam and Pworld for better precision.
+We did render some AOVs in 32 bits on Playmobil: Ncam, Pcam and Pworld for better precision.

 For Z Depth and position.